 Google is the leading source of referral traffic.
-Website SEO (search engine optimization) guarantees increased visibility and top rankings on SERPs (Search engine results page).
+Website SEO (search engine optimization) guarantees increased visibility and top rankings on SERPs (Search engine results pages).
+But, despite all this, there are several common SEO mistakes that pros make every day.

 SEO involves off-page optimizations, meta tags, and keywords, amongst other tips and tricks.
 It is possible to forget one or two things in the complex field of SEO.

-However, take it easy if you forget because even experts make small SEO mistakes that damage their SEO efforts.
+However, take it easy if you forget because even experts make small or common mistakes that damage their SEO efforts.
 Unfortunately, the metrics are unforgiving to both gurus and newbies: numbers do not lie.

-Here are some mistakes that seem negligible but have immense consequences to your SEO campaigns.
+Here are some common SEO mistakes that seem negligible but have immense consequences for your SEO campaigns.
 The good thing is that even the experts miss them occasionally.

 1. Ancient SEO Techniques